Self-buckling and self-writhing of semi-flexible microorganisms

 At the lower bending stiffness typical of swarmer cells, rotational forcing introduces a dynamical twist-bend instability.
 As shown in Fig.~\ref{fig:Figure2}b as dashed lines for $M=0.01$, the presence of an active moment can decrease the force required to excite higher unstable modes.
 As described in relation to Fig.~\ref{fig:Figure3}e above, this allows the system to access new energetically favorable out-of-plane equilibria similar to the `locked curvature' configurations observed in model cilia~\cite{lgk18,mk19}.

-Though not explored in detail here, both of the low stiffness configurations shown in Fig.~\ref{fig:Figure3}c,d are highly unstable with respect to asymmetric perturbations, which lead to non-periodic dynamics and trajectories which depend sensitively upon the bending stiffness (see Supplementary Movie M8).
+Though not explored in detail here, both of the low stiffness configurations shown in Fig.~\ref{fig:Figure3}c,d are generically unstable with respect to asymmetric perturbations, which lead to non-periodic dynamics and trajectories which depend sensitively upon the bending stiffness (see Supplementary Movie M8).
 The self-contact evident in Fig.~\ref{fig:Figure1}d, and self intersections observed at low bending stiffness in the model, suggest that steric interactions are important for stabilizing body configurations of longer swarmer cells.
 Confinement by neighboring cells in bacterial swarms may play a similar role.

-Comparison of our results with experimental observations shows many behaviours of {\it P. mirabilis} are captured by the active Kirchhoff rod model.
+Comparison of our results with experimental observations shows many behaviours of {\it P. mirabilis} swarmer cells are captured by the active Kirchhoff rod model.
 The relative bending stiffness $\beta_\perp=B_\perp/FL^3$, relating the flagellar stress to the cell's material and geometric properties, is seen to play an outsized role.
 Our analysis reveals a minimal value, approximately $\beta_\perp= 1.01\times 10^{-2}$, required of a cell below which its motility is severely hampered by self-buckling.
-For {\it P. mirabilis} swarmer cells, this corresponds to a critical bending stiffness of $B_\perp=3\times 10^{-23}\text{Nm}^2$, approximately one order of magnitude lower than the experimentally determined stiffness of actual cells~\cite{ap19}.
-Such a small relative discrepancy suggests cells invest no more resources in maintaining membrane integrity than is necessary to prevent buckling.
-This may offer insight relevant to the evolutionary development of motility, and to potential mechanically-motivated medical interventions.
+For {\it P. mirabilis} swarmer cells, this corresponds to a critical bending stiffness of $B_\perp=3\times 10^{-23}\text{Nm}^2$, approximately one order of magnitude lower than the experimentally determined stiffness of typical cells~\cite{ap19}.
+That the discrepancy is not multiple orders of magnitude suggests that cells may actively maintain mechanical properties to prevent buckling during motility.
+This is a fascinating observation that may offer insight relevant to the evolutionary development of motility, bacterial adaptation and survival, and potential mechanically-motivated medical interventions.
+Additional experimental measures of twisting moduli of real biological cells, and more detailed treatment of the hugely complex, flagellated surface, would be needed to further probe this conjecture.

 This work was supported by NSF Grant No. DMS-1661900.